 Here is a step-by-step process to help you from the very beginning planning stages all the way through to when you are packing your bags to go on your magical vacation to Walt Disney World.
 This site exists because Walt Disney World is a force to be reckoned with.
 There are links in each section to further elaborate and provide details with each step.
 Just click on the key words that are different colors from other words and you will be brought to that page.
 There are pages and pages of helpful information to help people plan their vacations, but many people ask, “Where do I start”?

-- The first thing you should do is decide when you want to go to WDW, because the time of year will impact the cost of the nightly rate, theme park tickets, restaurants and travel.
+- The first thing you should do is decide when you want to go to WDW, because the time of year will impact the cost of the nightly rate, theme park ticket prices, restaurant prices and travel.
 While Disney tries to announce refurbishments well in advance so you can plan accordingly to what will be open during your vacation, it does not always pan out.
 But, go to Walt Disney World’s Refurbishment Schedule to see if you will miss out on any of your most important attractions you want to see so you can decide if you need to change your dates for vacation to WDW or not.
 Also, WDW no longer has “low crowds”, they have “less busy times”.
 According to Disney’s crowd tiers, click here for the Best Weeks to Vacation At Walt Disney World.
+The levels for crowds is also how Disney prices the resorts, theme park tickets and restaurant prices.
+Supply and demand.
+The bigger the attendance, the more expensive it gets.
+Based on levels in this article, the lower the level, the lower the price, but keep in mind, it’s not “cheap”.

 - Ok, where to now?
 I started with finances, because Disney has 3 levels of hotels.
 They have value, moderate and deluxe.
 It is not just about location or if there is a restaurant in your hotel, there are relatively big differences between all 3 levels.
 Yes, you will probably be spending most of your time in the parks so why bother to spend so much on any other resort other than a value?
-The answer is “Comfort”.
+The answer is “Comfort and Amenities”.
 There is a difference with the pillows, beds and square footage between all 3 levels.
 Maybe you want a kitchen in your room.
-If you have more than 6 people, you need a deluxe resort bedroom villa unless you plan on staying in multiple value or moderate rooms.
+If you have more than 6 people or need more beds, you need a deluxe resort bedroom villa unless you plan on staying in multiple value or moderate rooms.
 Want to stay on the monorail?
 You need a deluxe resort.
 If you need more space or a better, quality bed, a value resort is not the place for you.
 That is just a few examples.
-To see all the differences between the 3 resorts, go to these pages: Moderate Vs. Value Resorts and Should I Choose A Moderate or Deluxe Resort?
+To see all the differences between the 3 resorts, go to these pages: Differences Between Moderate and Value Resorts and Differences Between Moderate and Deluxe Resort.

 - Once you decide on which resort level, then you need to decide on which hotel!
 What?!
 Yup!
 That was just deciding a level.
 Now you ask, “Which one is best”?
 Well, they are all great!
 They are all themed in their own special way.
 When it comes to Value or Moderate, I choose the resort with the least expensive nightly rate.
 Deluxe is a different story.
 Not all of the deluxe resorts are on the monorail.
 In my opinion, I prefer the buses.
 I have had some inconvenient and not-so-magical experiences with the monorails.
 If you stay at the Contemporary, you can walk to the Magic Kingdom.
 Animal Kingdom Lodge is nice and quiet.
 It is a beautiful resort and is my favorite out of all of them.
 Choosing a Deluxe resort is purely a personal preference.
-Go to our YouTube page for videos of some rooms and/or our Facebook Group to ask for recommendations if the descriptions about each resort on the Walt Disney World Site are not sufficient.
+Go to our YouTube page for videos of some rooms.
+Polls were conducted in our Facebook Group asking them for their favorite resorts.
+Click here for the results.
+To see the results for their favorite resorts to stay at during the holiday season, click here.

 - Once you get all of that done, the rest flows smoothly.
 How many days do you want to go to the theme parks?
 Many will have the first and last day as their travel days and consider them to be “down days”.
 They will go to Disney Springs, swim at the resort, go resort hopping, etc. TIP: Try to book your outgoing flight late morning or in the afternoon.
 When taking Disney’s Magical Express back to the airport, you board 3 hours before your flight.
 That is just for a domestic flight.
 It is more if you are flying international.
-You do not want to hurry up and rush your last morning at the Happiest Place On Earth.
+You do not want to rush your last morning at the Happiest Place On Earth.
 So, keep that 3 hours in mind when booking your flights.
+(Disney’s Magical Express ceases operation 1/1/2022.)

-- When booking a room and ticket package with WDW, you are given the option to purchase the dining plan.
+- When booking a room and ticket package with WDW, you are given the option to purchase the dining plan (Temporarily suspended due to Covid).
 That is the next thing to consider.
 Click here to review the dining plan information.

-- If you are flying, start looking for prices for flights if you choose not to have Disney schedule your flights as part of the package.
+- If you are flying, start looking for prices for flights.

-- In the mean time, decide what attractions you want to schedule FastPasses for on the 60th day from your check-in date.
+- (FastPasses temporarily suspended due to Covid.)
+In the meantime, decide what attractions you want to schedule FastPasses for on the 60th day from your check-in date.
 What is a FastPass?
 Here is all the info you need about FastPasses and Tiers.
 Knowing the tiers is important.
 You also need to know Attraction Height Requirements for the little ones.
 That is a quick reference listed by heights instead of having to look for each individual attraction for the height requirement on Disney’s site.
 There is so much to do!
 What are the most important attractions to see?
 It is a personal preference, but here is a list of the most popular attractions/shows that many people recommend for each park.
 Click here to see A List of Must-Do’s For Each Theme Park.

 - Another thing to think about to add to your package is Memory Maker!
 Also, how will you carry your camera, portable phone charger or basic necessities like bottled water?
 Here is a look at inexpensive, lightweight bags to use!
 There are also lanyards for Disney pin trading.